mrzzy/ntu-sc1015/README.md

 ## Question 1 Verdict
 Hence, to answer the first question, we cannot conclude that closed businesses have more negative reviews.
 This is because the total review count for closed businesses is much lower than Open businesses, which made the negative/positive review counts significantly lower than Open businesses.

+## Question 2: Do Open businesses have more reviews than Closed businesses?

 ### Distribution of Total Review Count Among Businesses that are Open/Closed
 - `0` This business has **closed**
 - `1` This business is still **open** \